BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 ## General guidelines

-- We and do not push code directly to `main`
+- Don't push your code directly to the default branch (often `main`)
+    - `main` branch should only contain clean, tested, and functional code
+    - **Note:** For more details, see the [Why not Push Directly to the Main Branch](#why-not-push-directly-to-the-main-branch) note below
+- Do your code development in branches
     - Branches can be easily merged, reverted, commented on (Pull Request), removed without affecting the `main` branch
     - More info [here](https://stackoverflow.com/questions/46146491/prevent-pushing-to-master-on-github)
-- `main` branch should only contain clean, tested, and functional code
 - Keep the commit/PR/branches title structure consistent
 - Keep the message styles consistent
 - Keep the analysis-specific/experiment-specific code separately from the main code